Employment Contractsby Kate Russell

 Triggering the process

-Following the introduction of the changes, the process for dealing with applications is somewhat vague.
 The ACAS Code provides a structure requiring an employee who wishes to lodge a request for flexible working to fulfil certain criteria when submitting the request.
 The employee should:

 - lodge the request in writing (email is acceptable);